neouyghur/xuaa/README.md

 # The xepersian Package
-The `xepersian` package provides a convenient interface for typesetting Persian and English documents with LaTeX, using the XeTeX engine.
+The `xuaa` package is a fork of xpersian.
+It aims to provides a convenient interface for typesetting Uyghur Arabic Alhapbet and English documents with LaTeX, using the XeTeX engine.
+It is under developing.

+# TODO List
+[] Change persian terms to Uyghur terms
+[] Numbers shoule be kept same.
+[] other unknown problems

 The package includes adaptations for use with many other commonly-used packages.